-We know there is a lot of disruption due to the COVID-19 outbreak with the University's decision to move to online learning and to close the library buildings in order to help reduce the spread of the virus.
+We know there is a lot of disruption due to the COVID-19 outbreak and the University's responses aimed at creating a safe environment for all.
 We want you to know that the University Libraries are here to support you and to continue to provide you with excellent resources and information services.
-We have a robust set of resources and services that are available to the University community online, whether you're working from home, from your dorm room, or somewhere else.
+We have a robust set of resources and services that are available to the University community, whether you're working from home, your dorm room, or somewhere else, or if you come to visit us in person.
 This guide will point you to those collections, services, and resources.
-While this guide was created in response to the University's move to online teaching due to COVID-19, these resources are available any time.
+While this guide was created in response to the University's move to online teaching due to COVID-19, online resources are available any time.

 Ask a Librarian and Email